albertbuchard/serve-it-quick/Readme.md

 #serveItQuick
-A node-php server platform with the simplest of custom router for development.
+A node-php server platform with the simplest of custom router for local development.

 !!
 Subdomains work on Chrome only for now !!